eBay/parallec/README.md

 ```
 **20 Line Example**

 Now that you have learned the basics, check out how easy to pass an elastic search client using the convenient **response context** to aggregate data anywhere you like.
+You can also pass a hash map to the `responseContext`, save the processed results to the map during `onCompleted`, and use the map outside for further work.

 ```java
 ParallelClient pc = new ParallelClient();